awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 To connect your DB instance and your EC2 instance over the public internet, do the following:
 + Ensure that the EC2 instance is in a public subnet in the VPC\.
 + Ensure that the RDS DB instance was marked as publicly accessible\.
 + A note about network ACLs here\.
 A network ACL is like a firewall for your entire subnet\.
 Therefore, all instances in that subnet are subject to network ACL rules\.
-By default, network ACLs allow all traffic and you generally don’t need to worry about them, unless you particularly want to add rules as an extra layer of security\.
+By default, network ACLs allow all traffic and you generally don't need to worry about them, unless you particularly want to add rules as an extra layer of security\.
 A security group, on the other hand, is associated with individual instances, and you do need to worry about security group rules\.
 + Add the necessary ingress rules to the DB security group for the RDS DB instance\.

   An ingress rule specifies a network port and a CIDR/IP range\.
 For example, you can add an ingress rule that allows port 3306 to connect to a MySQL RDS DB instance, and a CIDR/IP range of `203.0.113.25/32`\.
 For more information, see [Authorizing Network Access to a DB Security Group from an IP Range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.